 6.59.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1:2024 6.59 applies to Java.
 Java supplies two concurrency mechanisms, threads and tasks.
-A third concurrency mechanism is the use of multiple processes, which are mapped to operating system processes.
-See 24772-1 6.59 for vulnerabilities associated with processes.
+This clause does not consider the OS-level concurrency mechanism of multiple Java programs executing and communicating as OS-level processes.
+Refer to ISO IEC 24772-1 6.59 for vulnerabilities associated with OS-level processes.

 Threads in Java are modelled akin to threads in common operating systems.
-The Java language also provides many useful interfaces to manage threads (or tasks, or sync/asynch entities) safely.
-For situations where the overhead of creating and managing threads, Java provides two kinds of threads:
+The Java language also provides many useful interfaces to manage threads (or tasks, or sync/async entities) safely.

-Platform threads that map directly to operating system threads;

-Virtual threads that are handled by the JVM and are run together with other virtual threads within a single OS thread.

 Where the creation of new threads for the execution of concurrent code units is deemed too expensive, Java provides executors that assign these code units to pre-allocated threads in a thread pool.
 The code units are then termed tasks.

+Java also provides a now-discouraged facility, the ThreadGroup class, that contains a mechanism for multiple threads to be treated as a hierarchy of threads rather than as individual threads.
+In this model a single method call applies to the entire hierarchy of threads.
+However, many of these methods have been deprecated as they have been found to be flawed, hence the use of this facility is discouraged.

-The Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
-The abstraction through the use of the framework relieves the developer from doing direct thread management by separating thread management and creation from the rest of the application.
-It allows the developer to create tasks and allows the framework to decide how, when, and where to execute the task on a thread.
+The Java ExecutorService is a framework to simplify the execution of tasks in asynchronous mode.
+The framework was intended to relieve the developer from doing direct thread management by separating thread management and creation from the rest of the application.
+Tasks are executed by anonymous threads in a thread-pool and hence any attempt to use Java’s thread synchronization mechanisms on tasks can result in deadlock, as discussed in 6.63.

-As tasks are executed by threads in pools while synchronization operates on threads, an attempt to synchronize among tasks can result in deadlock if {some} the tasks are executed by the same thread.

-Java will throw an exception if a thread cannot be created or a task cannot be added to a thread pool under its default policies.
+The Java runtime throws an exception if a thread cannot be created or a task cannot be added to a thread pool under its default policies.
 The java.lang.OutOfMemoryError exception occurs when the system lacks the resources to create a new thread.
 The Java RejectedExecutionException exception is thrown when the addition of a task exceeds the capacity of the queue of the ThreadPoolExecutor.
 A try/catch block can be used to ensure that if such an exception is encountered, then threads or other concurrent entities can be gracefully shut down and resources cleanly released.
-It is generally not recommended that any other recovery be attempted.
+For non-critical programs or programs that are not in the class of embedded or continuously running applications, it is generally not recommended that any other recovery be attempted.

+In addition to the Java standard task creation methods, Java permits a user-defined tasking policy.
 If a user-definable tasking policy is in place, submission of a task that exceeds the queue capacity can result in any behaviour specified in the policy, including exception, silent omission to create the task, cancellation of some other queued task, or synchronous execution of the task on the caller stack.

 The result of the execution of a submitted task can be obtained by the use of a future after completion of the task.